ananfito/100-days-of-code/readme.md

 # 100 Days Of Code - Log
 For regular updates follow me on Twitter [@wordsbyfifi](https://twitter.com/wordsbyfifi/) or visit my blog on [Medium](https://anthonynanfito.medium.com/) to read the 'pretty' version this log.

+### Day 16: August 21, 2022

+**Today's Progress:** Today I completed the second half of the [Basic Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-data-structures) from freeCodeCamp's course on JavaScript.
+Next, I'll be moving on to 'Basic Algorithm Scripting'.
+Today's challenges focused on interacting with nested arrays and objects.
+Below are my notes and reflection from today's session.

+*Quotes & Key Ideas*:
+ - "`indexOf()` takes an element as a parameter, and when called, it returns the position, or index, of that element, or -1 if the element does not exist on the array."
+ - "JavaScript offers several built in methods that each iterate over arrays in slightly different ways to achieve different results (such as `every()`, `forEach()`, `map()`, etc.), however the technique which is most flexible and offers us the greatest amount of control is a simple `for` loop."
+ - "At their most basic, objects are just collections of *key-value* pairs.
+In other words, they are pieces of data (*values*) mapped to unique identifiers called properties (*keys*)."
+ - You can use the dot notation to add key-value pairs to an object (e.g., `contact.email = 'messagme@mail.com';`).
+However, if the new property (*key*) has as a space in it, then the bracket (`[]`) notation must be used (e.g., `contact['phone number'] = '1-800-2633';`).
+ - To remove a *key* from an object use the keyword `delete`.
+For example, `delete foods.apples;` will remove the `apples` key from the `foods` object.
+ - How to check for a property: "JavaScript provides us with two different ways to do this.
+One uses the `hasOwnProperty()` method and the other uses the `in` keyword."
+For example, let's say we have an object called `users` and within there is a property (*value*) called `'Alan'`, then `users.hasOwnProperty('Alan');` and `'Alan' in users;` will both return `true`.
+ - "Sometimes you may need to iterate through all the keys within an object.
+This requires a specific syntax in JavaScript called a *for...in* statement."
+ - "**NOTE**: Objects do not maintain an ordering to stored keys like arrays do; thus a key's position on an object, or the relative order in which it appears, is irrelevant when referencing or accessing that key."
+ - `Object.keys()` is a method will generate an array of all the keys within an objects.
+It takes an object as its argument.

+**Thoughts:** Whew!
+Nested arrays and objects can be a bit dicey, but I think I'm getting there.
+It took a lot of brain power to navigate through them and write functions/code to manipulate the different levels.

+I ended up doing a 'power' code session where I worked for two 33-minute blocks of time while listening to the Battlestar Galactic song [*Prelude to War*](https://youtu.be/K2RQvE0GfYQ).
+This 'power' session approached help me stay focus and complete the 'Basic Data Structure' section of the course which was great because that was my goal when I sat down to study.

+I'm not sure I'd always take this approach (sitting for an hour with only a small break in the middle is taxing on the body and mind), but I wanted to get in my study time today since I've got some other plans (and chores) to this Sunday.
+That aside, I think today was another good study session and I'm looking forward to the next.

+**Link to work:** For my progress visit the timeline on my [freeCodeCamp Profile](https://www.freecodecamp.org/ananfito).

 ### Day 15: August 20, 2022

 **Today's Progress:** Today I started the [Basic Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-data-structures) of freeCodeCamp's course on JavaScript.
 Currently I am 45% complete.
 Today's challenges focused on mutating arrays using the methods `push()`, `unshift()`, `pop()`, `shift()`, `splice()`, `slice()`, and using the spread operator (`...`).
 Here are my notes from today's session: